No More Heroes (album)

-No More Heroes is the second album by English rock band the Stranglers.
+No More Heroes is the second album by the English rock band the Stranglers.
 It was released on 23 September 1977, through record label United Artists in most of the world and A&M in the United States, five months after their debut album, Rattus Norvegicus.
 It reached number 2 in the UK Album Charts and was certified gold there.

 In 2000 it was voted number 427 in Colin Larkin's All Time Top 1000 Albums.

 Background

 No More Heroes was produced by Martin Rushent.
-The album consists of new material with four songs left over from the Rattus Norvegicus sessions ("Something Better Change", "Bitching", "Peasant in the Big Shitty" and "School Mam").Cornell said "It helped having songs that were hanging over from Rattus, they felt just as good.
-Add a few more and then suddenly, hey presto, you’ve got the second album.”
-The opening track "I Feel Like a Wog" was controversial for its reference to golliwogs which Cornell used “for shock effect, but it was to put across a feeling." and despite lots of people "misunderstanding it" he said "a couple of black guys came back after one show and said: ‘We get it.’
-That made me feel good.”.
+The album consists of new material except for four songs left over from the Rattus Norvegicus sessions ("Something Better Change", "Bitching", "Peasant in the Big Shitty" and "School Mam").
+Cornwell said "It helped having songs that were hanging over from Rattus, they felt just as good.
+Add a few more and then suddenly, hey presto, you've got the second album."
+The opening track "I Feel Like a Wog" was controversial for its reference to golliwogs which Cornwell used "for shock effect, but it was to put across a feeling", and despite lots of people "misunderstanding it" he said "a couple of black guys came back after one show and said: 'We get it.'
+That made me feel good."
 He admitted that the band deliberately tried "to wind people up", particularly with the track "Bring on the Nubiles", which is known for its sexual nature.
-He said the band found "it was entertaining [...], fun and really harmless.
-People might say: ‘How can you say that’s harmless?’
-But we weren’t trying to upset people.
+He said the band found that "it was entertaining [...], fun and really harmless.
+People might say: 'How can you say that's harmless?'
+But we weren't trying to upset people.
 We were in the sweet shop and we were helping ourselves.
-We’d realised that we could upset people, so let’s go to town, let’s really upset them.”
-He also felt that they "definitely couldn’t get away with that now." saying "We got away with murder.”
+We'd realised that we could upset people, so let's go to town, let's really upset them."
+He also felt that they "definitely couldn't get away with that now", saying: "We got away with murder."

 The album cover features a photo of a wreath placed on a coffin with the tails of several rats (the Stranglers' trademark).
-The brass plaque on the album cover was engraved by Steven Stapleton of Nurse with Wound.This cover was rushed as it was a last minute choice, with the original sleeve allegedly depicting Jean-Jacques Burnell alone on the tomb of Leon Trotsky, which was abandoned due to the other members' dissatisfaction of it not featuring the whole band.
+The brass plaque on the album cover was engraved by Steven Stapleton, later of Nurse with Wound.
+This cover was rushed as it was a last-minute choice; allegedly, the original sleeve depicted Jean-Jacques Burnel alone on the tomb of Leon Trotsky, and was abandoned owing to the other members being dissatisfied that it did not feature the whole band.

 Two singles were released from the album: the title track, and a double A-side of "Something Better Change" and the non-album track "Straighten Out".